Skin tension

 Hard and tense skin is often associated with painful regions.

-Human grooming those areas will also remove the pain coming from them.
+Grooming those areas will also remove the pain coming from them.

 Up to four fingers can be used simultaneously, and both hands can be put to the task.